Some people are prescribed steroid medicines on an ongoing basis for the treatment of long-term conditions.

 Side effects are more likely to occur if you take a long course of steroids (more than 2–3 months), or if you take short courses often.

-|If you have been on a long course of steroids, it is really important to reduce the dose slowly over a few weeks or months.
+|If you have been on a long course or high doses of steroids, it is really important to reduce the dose of steroids slowly over a few weeks or months.
 Do not stop taking steroids suddenly.
 This can cause a severe, life-threatening condition caused called adrenal insufficiency.|

-Your body normally makes steroids by itself as these are needed to be healthy.
+Your body normally makes steroids by itself, as these are needed to be healthy.
 When you take oral steroids for a few weeks or more, your body may reduce or stop making its own steroids.

 If you then stop taking oral steroids suddenly, your body does not have any steroids.
 This can cause various withdrawal symptoms until your body starts making more natural steroids over a few weeks.
 The withdrawal symptoms can be serious and even life threatening.